pangduckwai/c9ryptool/cmd/c9ryptool/README.md

 - Check if the handling of `tag`/`aad` for `ChaCha20-Poly1305` is needed or not

 ## Changelog
+### v0.8.0
+- add an entry point to split files
+- move export public key to a separate entry point

 ### v0.7.5
 - remove all auto encoding during encryption/decryption
 - change input of `IV` to read from file